[Part 1] Masumi Sugae's Walk through the Oga Peninsula – Kanpuzan and Honzan, a sacred mountain tour [Akita Prefecture]

 Goshado, a nationally designated important cultural property said to have been built during the Muromachi period. ©Akita Prefecture

-*For details about the legend of the five bats and the 999 stone steps, please refer to The Demons of the Oga Peninsula - Why do Namahage carry blades and punish people? - Are Namahage really gods?]
+*For more details on the legend of the five bats and the 999 stone steps, please refer to the article below

 • Facility name: Akagami Shrine, Goshado, and 999 stone steps